official-flux/flux-filesystem/README.md

 - $inf file indicate each file/folder type.
 - in $inf file there are 32 bytes, each byte represents a file/folder, 0 for file, 1 for folder.
 - a folder in this filesystem is a file, it's content is metadata.
-- feel free to contribute to this file system, by writing drivers, etc..